 On this page

 There is no legally based cross-sectorial approach between the youth cultural sector and other sectors.

 However, The Minister of Youth has highlighted in the Strategic direction notice 2014-2019 the ambition to foster an inter-ministerial collaboration aiming at maximizing the potential of youth policy.

-But concrete measures exist in order to enhance the visibility of the youth sector (youth organisation and youth centres) and to promote cross-sectorial partnership in the field of culture.
+At the moment, concrete cross-sectoral measures exist at the level of the French-speaking Community in order to enhance the visibility of the youth sector (youth organisation and youth centres) and to promote cross-sectorial partnership in the field of culture.

 1. The “Réseau de correspondants jeunesse” (Network of youth-correspondents) was created in 2014.
 It brings together resource and contact persons working in various administrations who are asked to be “sensitive” for the youth aspects in their sector.
 This network shares information that concern youth in their field and develops youth participation.

 2. “Histoires croisées” (Crossed stories) is a specific fund based on a cross-sectorial convention between two departments of the Ministry of the French speaking Community of Belgium: Youth and Youth welfare.
 The purpose is to build bridges between the organisations recognised by the two Department and other organisations, in order to promote actions with and for youngsters and to give a better picture of youth in the civil society.
 Through the implementation of this measure, the Minister wants to enhance networking between the two sectors and to promote cross sectorial projects.